Almarranz/KMOS_reduction/README.md

 > Note: you have to specify the folders with the scicience and sky cubes are
 > in the script.
 Also, specify if you have **singles_cubes** or ** reconstructed_cubes**

+# Other scripts
+## SPECTRA

+spectra_combines.py.
+Extracts and plot spectra from .fits files obtained diredctly with Qfitsview.